Top Gun: Development

 The primary inspiration for the film was the article "Top Guns" by Ehud Yonay, from the May 1983 issue of California magazine, which featured aerial photography by then-Lieutenant Commander Charles "Heater" Heatley.
 The article detailed the life of fighter pilots at Naval Air Station Miramar in San Diego, self-nicknamed "Fightertown USA".
 Numerous screenwriters allegedly turned down the project.
 Jerry Bruckheimer and Don Simpson went on to hire Jim Cash and Jack Epps Jr., to write the first draft.
 The research methods, by Epps, included attendance at several declassified Top Gun classes at Miramar and gaining experience by being flown in an F-14.
 The first draft failed to impress Bruckheimer and Simpson, and is considered to be very different from the final product in numerous ways.
 David Cronenberg and John Carpenter were approached to direct the film, but both declined.
 Tony Scott was hired to direct on the strength of a commercial he had done for Swedish automaker Saab in the early 1980s, where a Saab 900 turbo is shown racing a Saab 37 Viggen fighter jet.

-Actor Matthew Modine turned down the role of Pete Mitchell because he felt the film's pro-military stance went against his politics and he chose to do Full Metal Jacket instead.
+Actor Matthew Modine turned down the role of Pete Mitchell because he felt the film's pro-military stance went against his politics; he chose to do Full Metal Jacket instead.
 The producers wanted Tom Cruise for the role after seeing him in Risky Business.
-Cruise was offered the part while he was in London filming Legend; he was reluctant to take the part but Tony's brother Ridley Scott convinced him to take it.
-Cruise liked the script and convinced the producers to rewrite it before starring in the film.
+Cruise was offered the part while he was in London filming Legend; he was reluctant to take the part, but Tony's brother Ridley Scott convinced him to take it.
+Cruise liked the script but thought it needed work and convinced the producers to rewrite it with him before starring in the film.
 For the role of Maverick, before Tom Cruise, Emilio Estevez, Patrick Swayze, Sean Penn, Rob Lowe, Charlie Sheen, Michael J. Fox and Ralph Macchio were considered, while Brooke Shields, Demi Moore and Julianne Phillips were the possible candidates for Charlie.
 Phillips had been scheduled to perform a screen test opposite Tom Cruise.